Am I ready for an Online Course?

 Take this short survey to see if you’re ready for online learning.

 In order to avoid the stress that occurs when you have tests, papers and presentations due during the same period of time, it is important to plan ahead and do as much work as you can in advance.
 Busy time periods can be made less stressful if you prioritize the work that needs to be done and get adequate rest.
-Don’t wait until 5 minutes before an assignment is due on Blackboard (or Moodle) to turn it in!
+Don’t wait until 5 minutes before an assignment is due on Canvas to turn it in!
 Invariably, everyone else in your class will be doing that same thing and this may mean that your paper will get counted as being turned in late.

 Pay attention to due dates and participation guidelines for your online course.
 Get involved with online discussions, email, and chat.
 Participation in your online course is one of the primary ways that your instructor knows you and how you are doing in the course.

 It is important to feel comfortable reading course content online as well as to feel comfortable with the technologies used to deliver the course content.
 If you are unable to play a video required in the course, for example, you will need to access technical support to get help.
 If an instructor requires that you access a variety of course materials, it is probably very important that you do so!
 If all else fails, use a computer on campus or in the Library to access required course content.